 What are the grant requirements?

 Awardees will receive up $10,000 upon signing a grant agreement.
-Satisfactory completion of a Small Business 101 training course hosted by TEDC will be required of all participants.
+Satisfactory completion of courses hosted by TEDC will be required of all participants.
 All grants are subject to the approval of the Housing Authority of the City of Tulsa Board of Commissioners.

 - No matching funds required unless you are reapplying for the microgrant.
 Funds must be matched by a minimum of 10% owner equity (cash or equipment).
 The equity contribution must not be associated with debt of any kind.
 Equity must be committed and available to the project at the time of the grant application.